Penn England Farm ProjectHB

 - Displaces polluting local grid-based electricity with renewable energy

-- Reduces 38,079 metric tons of greenhouse gas emissions
+- Reduces 38,079 metric tonnes of greenhouse gas emissions

 - Reduces the farm’s nutrient runoff, odor, and pathogens